dntoll/1DT902-introducerande-projekt/assignments/5 IOT Traffic Light .md

 When exceeding the data points I seem to get ECONNRESET

-### Step 3.
-Communicating trafficlight
+### Step 3. subscription and publishing

 Now its time to communicate using a mqtt-library to adafruit.io through the WiFi network.
+First step is just to verify that we got communication going in both directions.

 On https://io.adafruit.com/
 * Create a feed "myfeed" at https://io.adafruit.com/ADAFRUIT_USER_NAME/feeds (replace ADAFRUIT_USER_NAME with your username )